-Also a firm believer of organic, GMO-free foods that are mostly seasonal and not into pesticides, heavy metals, PFOA’s and other “environmental stuff”.
+Also a firm believer in organic, GMO-free foods that are mostly seasonal and not into pesticides, heavy metals, PFOA’s and other “environmental stuff”.
 So I won’t be recommending non-stick teflon pans for cooking or searing tuna here either.
 Oh, and sorry but no brightly colored sprinkles either, but will pull out the dye-free ones on occasion.

 I hope to inspire you with my simple recipes that are as good as they are good for you.
 Allergen-free can delicious, no matter what they say!

 See you in the kitchen!